N3nk0v/Red-Team-/README.md

-# Red-Team-
+# 🔴 Red Team

-Offensive security techniques, reconnaissance and attack simulations.
+Offensive security techniques and attack simulations.

+This section focuses on understanding attacker methodologies, reconnaissance, and exploitation techniques.